| | | | | |

 Apple Turkey Burgers with Brie

 These delicious apple turkey burgers with melted brie and caramelized shallots are so savory and remind me of a brisk fall day!
-You won't only find a few thinly sliced wedges of tart granny smith apples on top of the burgers.
+You won’t only find a few thinly sliced wedges of tart granny smith apples on top of the burgers.
 There is also shredded apple mixed into the burgers as well, making them the most tender and juiciest burgers ever!
 Be sure to whip up the 4 ingredient Dijon Sauce for drizzling over the burgers as the perfect topping!
-It's also delicious for dipping your fries in or, as pictured here, crispy smashed potatoes.
+It’s also delicious for dipping your fries in or, as pictured here, crispy smashed potatoes.
 Omit the brie to keep these burgers Paleo and Whole30 friendly.
-If you love these burgers you will want to try this recipe too!
+If you love these burgers you will want to Turkey Buffalo Burgers with Bleu Cheese too!

 Why You’ll Love This Recipe